Strollers, security, and snacks: A parent's guide to visiting the museum with kids

 As a mom, I know the National Museum of American History is a great place to visit with kids.
 There is so much to see and do... which sometimes can be part of the problem.
 When you are visiting with young children on a busy day, it can be hard for all of you to handle.
 Here is my quick list of the places and resources around the museum that might make your visit a bit easier.

 Nursing/bottle feeding: You are welcome to nurse and feed your baby anywhere in the museum that you are comfortable.
 Most of the hallways, and some of the exhibitions, have benches for you to use.
 If you would like a little more privacy, the family restrooms also have a bench available.
 In our food exhibition, there are benches where you can also watch clips of Julia Child's cooking shows, though the space can get a little busy.
+Update for summer 2018: The museum now offers a Lactation Room within the Welcome Center on the second floor.

 Two students enjoy our "America on the Move" exhibition